We Deal in Lead A Weird West Gunslinger Adventure Game

 Long Across the valley High-powered rifles

-A damaged gun is repaired with a gun care kit but ruined guns require a gunsmith (see Gunsmithing).
+A damaged gun is repaired with a gun care kit but ruined guns require Gunsmithing.

 Special Attacks #